Iris ludwigii: Biochemistry

 As most irises are diploid, having two sets of chromosomes.
 This can be used to identify hybrids and classification of groupings.
 It has a chromosome count: 2n=38.

-In 2003, a study was carried out on the chromosome sequencing of various Irises from the Siberian region of central Asia.
-They sequenced the rbcL gene from some Siberian Iris species belonging to different subgenera including, Iris halophila, Iris ludwigi, Iris uniflora, Iris pseudacorus, Iris glaucescens, Iris tigridia, and Iris laevigata.
+In 2003, a study was carried out on the chromosome sequencing of various irises from the Siberian region of central Asia.
+They sequenced the rbcL gene from some Siberian iris species belonging to different subgenera, including Iris halophila, Iris ludwigi, Iris uniflora, Iris pseudacorus, Iris glaucescens, Iris tigridia, and Iris laevigata.

 Their results supported Brian Mathew's classification from 1989.
 That Iris halophila and Iris ludwigii form a cluster.

 Taxonomy

-The Latin specific epithet ludwigii refers to the 18th century Professor of natural history and medicine, Christian Gottlieb Ludwig.
+The Latin specific epithet ludwigii refers to the collector of the type specimen, who is not further identified in the protolog.

 It has the common name of Ludwig Iris.

 It was originally published and described by Karl Johann Maximowicz in the 'Bulletin of the Academy of Imperial Science, Saint-Pétersburg Vol.26 pages508-509 in 1880.

 It was later published in Mélanges Biol.
 Bull.
 Phys.-Math.
 Acad.
 Imp.
 Sci.
 Saint-Pétersbourg Vol.10 page721 in 1880 (Diagn. pl. nov. asiat.).